 4th of July is the perfect time to gather everyone for a fun celebration in the sun!
 Whether you want to plan a BBQ or invite guests to a beach bonfire, 4th of July parties are always easy and fun to coordinate.
-Although fireworks are often the star of the show, you can add unique decorations and creative food set-ups to make your party stand out.
-Send a patriotic 4th of July party invitation first and then get started with plans for your party, using any of the exciting 4th of July party ideas below.
+Although fireworks are often the star of the show, you can add unique party decorations and creative food set-ups to make your celebration stand out.
+To set the tone for a festive party, start by sending out some patriotic 4th of July party invitations to let guests know you’re ready to celebrate and then get started with plans for your party, using any of the exciting 4th of July party ideas below.

+Keep the annual cookout going strong or begin your own family tradition this year.
+Either way, we’ve got everything you need to start your 4th of July festivities off with a bang.
 The following ideas fit any kind of style you could think of for a Fourth of July party.
 Pick your favorite from the options below or use them to inspire a party theme all your own.
+Need help spreading the word?
+Start planning a backyard picnic or pool party with the help of our patriotic-themed party invitations.

 1. Family Cookout

 Host a large cookout with your loved ones for an unforgettable 4th of July party.
 A cookout set up separate stations for BBQ & meat, sides, vegetarian options, desserts, and drinks.
 It’s also a thoughtful gesture to offer a refreshing water bar with ice, mint leaves, and various fruits for those who don’t drink cocktails.
 Cookout decorations include oversized balloons, star-shaped garlands, patriotic linens, and plenty of confetti.
 You can jazz up your food tables with chalkboard signs, menu cards, and 4th of July sayings.
+Beat the heat with custom glassware and can coolers for a star-spangled upgrade this holiday.
 Popular games for a cookout include historical trivia, ring tosses, 4th of July-themed bingo, and potato sack races.
-Find more inspiration for your party with our summer party ideas and themes.

 2. 4th Of July BBQ

 BBQs go hand in hand with 4th of July festivities!
 You can throw a 4th of July BBQ in your backyard or at park to celebrate Independence Day.
 BBQs were made for summertime and July happens to be one of the hottest months.
 You can incorporate plenty of red, white, and blue décor when planning your BBQ decorations.
-Embrace linens, banners, pillows, and decorative signs that have bright stars and stripes, along with themed dinnerware and glassware.
+And don’t forget the grill master!
+Now is the perfect time to make it official with personalized aprons and cutting boards.
+Bon appétit!
+Add linens, banners, pillows, and decorative signs that have bright stars and stripes, along with themed dinnerware and glassware.

 3. 4th Of July Picnic